Sardar Kamal Khan Bangulzai: Early life

 He was born on 13 December 1972.

 Political career

-He ran for the seat of the National Assembly of Pakistan as a candidate of National Party from Constituency NA-268 (Kalat-cum-Mastung) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of National Party from Constituency NA-268 (Kalat-cum-Mastung) in the 2002 Pakistani general election but was unsuccessful.
 He received 14,638 votes and lost the seat to Abdul Ghafoor Haideri.

-He was elected to the National Assembly as a candidate of National Party from Constituency NA-268 (Kalat-cum-Mastung) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of National Party from Constituency NA-268 (Kalat-cum-Mastung) in the 2013 Pakistani general election.
 He received 19,873 votes and defeated Abdul Ghafoor Haideri.
 In the same election, he ran for the seat of the Provincial Assembly of Balochistan as a candidate of National Party from Constituency PB-30 (Kachhi-I) but was unsuccessful.
 He received 1,256 votes and lost the seat to Mir Mohammad Asim Kurd Gello.